james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

       emoji_generator: !!python/name:material.extensions.emoji.to_svg
 ```

-- Then add a sentence to the `index.md` file with a couple of emojis
+Then simply add a sentence to any of your documentation files (e.g.`index.md`) with the emoji or icon code.

 ---

-## 10. Logos and Icons
+## Logos and Icons

-!!! example "Section Metadata"

-    **:material-video-box: Recording Type**: Screencast

-    **:material-text-box: Description**: Show how to change the logo and favicon of the site

-    **:octicons-git-branch-16: Demo Branch**: `5_LogoAndIcons`

-- Now that we have emojis and icons setup in our documentation, let's see how we can change the logo of our site.
+Now that we have emojis and icons setup in our documentation, we can easily change the logo of our site.

-### Icon for Logo
+### Setting Logo to an Icon

-- Search for `solid-w` and find the fontawesome icon we want to use for the logo.
+[Search](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/) for a suitable icon for your logo (for example `solid-w`).

-- Change the icon by making this change to the `mkdocs.yml`
+Change the icon by making this change to the `mkdocs.yml`

 ```yaml title="mkdocs.yml"
 theme: